Professional wrestling double-team maneuvers: Gory bomb, cutter combination

 One partner sets up a Gory bomb on the opponent, while their partner stands to their back side.
 When the original partner releases the opponent, the second executes a cutter as the opponent falls.

 Wheelbarrow facebuster, cutter combination

 This move first sees one wrestler place an opponent in a wheelbarrow facebuster position while the other wrestler applies a three-quarter facelock.
 One wrestler then drops to their back as their partner drops to a sit out position, performing a cutter and a wheelbarrow facebuster.

 Inverted powerbomb, running cutter combination

 This variation sees one of the wrestlers lift the opponent into a Canadian backbreaker rack.
 From this position the second wrestler runs towards the opponent and grabs their head, performing a running cutter, while the other wrestler completes the inverted powerbomb, driving the opponent face-first to the mat.
-Roppongi 3K uses this move as Stargazer 3K.
+Roppongi 3K used this move as Stargazer 3K.